Wabri/browsir/README.md

 - Support for both global (config file) and local shortcuts
 - Smart shortcut suggestions when typos occur
 - Interactive shortcut creation
-- Support for Firefox, Chrome, Brave Zen and Arc browsers (on macOS)
+- Support for Firefox, Chrome, Brave, Zen and Arc browsers (on macOS)
 - Cross-platform: works on macOS, Linux and Windows

 ## Installation 🚀